UNCLASSIFIED (U)

 (1) (U) has engaged in a terrorist activity;

-(2) (U) you know, or have a reasonable ground to believe, is engaged in or is likely to engage after entry in any terrorist activity;
+(2) (U) you know, or have reason to believe, is engaged in or is likely to engage after entry in any terrorist activity;

 (3) (U) has, under circumstances indicating an intention to cause death or serious bodily harm, incited terrorist activity;